Skip to main content

 Reporting Requirements

-STEM reporting begins the day after your regular OPT ends, even if your STEM application is still pending, and must be submitted to ISSS.
+STEM reporting begins the day after your post-completion OPT ends, even if your STEM application is still pending, and must be submitted to ISSS.

 Learn more about reporting requirements